 - Apple USB-C Digital AV Multiport Adapter – For connecting our iPad and Mac to a TV.

 - Nintendo Switch – Yes, Simon travels with a games console!
 It’s the most portable games console, but with the charging dock it is still fairly bulky and heavy.

 - Travel towel (Simon) – As most accommodation provides towels, he mainly uses this for the beach.

 - Sarong (Erin) – For the beach and as an emergency towel.

 - Yoga Paws Skin Thin – Little yoga mats for your hands and feet.
 A much smaller, lighter alternative to a yoga mat.
 I practice every day wherever we are with Yoga with Adriene videos (free on Youtube or I signed up for the membership site for offline downloads and extra content).
 Read my Yoga Paws review.

-- AeroPress coffee maker – So that Simon is never deprived of good coffee.
-It’s fairly small and he got rid of the funnel, stirrer, and filter holder to save space.
-There’s now a travel AeroPress that looks ideal.
+- AeroPress Go travel coffee maker – So that Simon is never deprived of good coffee.
+He’s travelled with one for years and recently switched to the travel version which is more compact with a mug that doubles as the case.
 See our AeroPress review.

 - Vapur Element 1L water bottle x 3 – They fold flat or can be rolled up when not in use to save space.

 - Silicone earplugs (Erin) – Essential for me for noisy places and overnight bus and plane journeys.

 - Eye mask (Erin) – I use a cheap light one, like the kind they give out on planes.